smacpher/frarold/README.md

 ## Talk to me!
 So far, you can only talk to me through the command line.

+First, take a look at the Dependencies section below to install everything that helps me run properly.

-To do this, open Terminal and use the following command:
+Once you're done with that, open Terminal and use the following command:
 `python frarold/python_client.py`

 ## Dependencies